 William married Dinah FURBOROUGH in Kennington, London on 27 April 1836, the day after a license had been granted by the Vicar-General of the Archibishop of Canterbury.

-At the christening of John, their first child, in 1836, William is described as a farmer, and later he was known to keep a dairy herd.
+At the christening of John, their first child, in 1838, William is described as a farmer, and later he was known to keep a dairy herd.

 In 1841 he is living with Dinah, John and William on the High St, Bromsgrove and is listed as a tailor.
 The Weaver Family Bible records that Dinah died shortly after having her fourth child, Susannah.